Category Archives: GT30G 2022-23

 • Special Events

-And then there are pages for special programs, clubs, and events.
+And then there are pages for specific special programs, clubs, and events.
 These pages make up most of the book.
 Sometimes an event/group/topic takes up half a page, sometimes one page or a spread, or an event with lots of photos might even make up more than two pages or more than one spread.

 Feel free to add more pages and add more content for a better mark.